Toggle Nav

 6. The frequency of the incident(s).

-The Suara Matahari operator receives the whistleblowing report through one of the above channels and assigns a unique, anonymous reference number to the informant, which he or she can use when requesting information about the progress of the case.
+1. The Suara Matahari operator receives the whistleblowing report through one of the above channels and assigns a unique, anonymous reference number to the informant, which he or she can use when requesting information about the progress of the case.

-The report is sent to a Deloitte analyst for assessment.
+2. The report is sent to a Deloitte analyst for assessment.
 The results are returned to the Company’s representative within one working day.

-The Risk Management and Internal Audit Division determine further investigation and clarification actions.
+3. The Risk Management and Internal Audit Division determines further investigation and clarification actions.
 Later on, this division will present the results to the Risk Management Committee to decide on the penalties or sanctions on the suspects and determine any internal control improvements or other changes the Company needs to make.

-Throughout 2022, 136 cases were reported, in which 94 cases were received via Suara Matahari and 42 cases through other reporting channels.
+Throughout 2023, 116 cases were reported, in which 109 cases were received via Suara Matahari and 7 cases through other reporting channels.
 The cases involved internal and external parties, which includes alleged breaches on code of conduct, conflict of interests, stealing of merchandises, manipulation of sale transactions (discounts are not matched with approved promotion), and sexual harassment.
-All cases have been investigated, with 75 proven cases, 35 unproven cases, and 26 undergoing cases during the publication of this Annual Report.
+All cases have been investigated, with 50 proven cases, 42 unproven cases, and 24 undergoing cases during the publication of this Annual Report.

 Risk Management